 Solution: Choose Software With Flexibility Around Adding Approvers

 Most creative projects have multiple stakeholders looking to weigh in on the work, so you’ll want to find software that helps keep track of their feedback.
 On Ashore, you can add as many reviewers as you need to a stage.
 To further customize the process, you can even add non-approvers and assign a sender.
 Moreover, you can create automatic messages and reminders to inform stakeholders of a project’s status, even if those stakeholders aren’t part of the review process.

 Create A Modern Content Management Workflow With Ashore

 The right workflow can make or break a creative project.
 With multiple iterations, important deadlines and various stakeholders involved, you’ll need a content management workflow that can handle the review process from start to finish.
 Ashore streamlines the proofing process so that creatives and their clients can get the results they’re striving for without the hassle.
 Ready to build a modern content management workflow you’ll actually enjoy using?
-Sign up for your 14-day free trial of Ashore now!
+Sign up for free now!